dustinlyons/nixos-config/README.md

 > For Nvidia cards, select the second option `nomodeset` when booting the installer.

 ### Install secrets
-This configuration assumes you have an Ed25519 public and private key pair, available on a USB drive that has been connected to the system.
+This configuration assumes you have a few Ed25519 public and private key pairs available on a USB drive that has been connected to the system.
+* id_ed25519_agenix
+* id_ed25519_agenix.pub
+* id_ed25519_github.age
+* id_ed25519_github.pub

+`id_ed25519_agenix` is copied over and used to encrypt/decrypt `agenix` secrets.
+I use `id_ed25519_github` for my Github account; may move to host keys in the future.

+Both are needed at install time to download my private `nix-secrets` Github repository and decrypt the configuration.

+I keep these secrets age-encrypted with my Yubikey on two USB drives and decrypt them temporarily when bootstrapping a new machine.
+You should either create your own keys and name them exactly as I have or fork this repo and change how my `secrets` `nix-command` handles the import (using KMS, CKM, paperkey, Hashicorp Vault, etc.)

+Plug in the USB drive and run this command:
 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#secrets
 ```

 ### Install configuration
+After the keys are in place, you're good to go.
+Just run this installation command.

 > [!WARNING]
-> Running these commands will reformat your entire drive to the ext4 filesystem.
+> Running this will reformat your drive to the ext4 filesystem.
 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#install
 ```